What are the differences between a hybrid and an electric car?

 Cutting to the chase, an electric car offers zero tailpipe emissions, while a hybrid uses a petrol or diesel engine for its primary means of propulsion.

 Just to confuse matters, there are two types of hybrid: standard or plug-in hybrid.
-A standard hybrid might also be referred to as a ‘self-charging’ hybrid, while a plug-in may be called a ‘PHEV’ (Plug-in Hybrid Electric Vehicle)
+A standard hybrid might be referred to as a ‘self-charging’ hybrid (Toyota and Lexus often use this term), while a plug-in may be called a ‘PHEV’ (Plug-in Hybrid Electric Vehicle)

 The main difference between the two is that in a hybrid, the electric motor is there to increase efficiency, improve fuel economy and provide a small amount of electric range.
 We’re talking really small, though – typically a mile or so.

-As the name suggests, a plug-in hybrid can be plugged in to provide anything between 30 and 70 miles of electric range.
-Once this range has been used up, the petrol or diesel engine takes over.
+As the name suggests, a plug-in hybrid can be plugged in to provide anything between 30 and 80 miles of electric range.
+Once this range has been used up, the combustion engine takes over.

 Toyota Corolla Hybrid